zbaker94/Obsidian-Coding/Scratch Pad/Wave Function Collapse Scheduling.md

 2. for the length of the list of shifts
 	1. Choose a random shift
 		1. if list of possible employees is < needed for the shift
+			1. if this is the first iteration
+				1. error out, not enough availability to cover X shift (could we detect this earlier?)
+			2. else
 				1. roll back or start over
 		2. else
-			1. choose highest ranked employee for shift
+			1. choose random employee for shift that meets or exceeds some threshold of desire
 			2. If the shift is not full
 				1. filter any employees whose rules would be violated
 				2. goto 1